Consider Cost vs. Value When Planning to Spend Time with Your Kids

 The moment this lesson really sunk in was about the time the county fair was coming to town.
 I had planned to take an extra day off at the end of the weekend so my kids and I could give summer a proper send off.

 I couldn’t quite decide when we should go to the county fair and when we should go to the waterpark.
-I wasn’t really looking forward to cost that comes with the county fair and I realized that the activities we’d be doing there, we’d be doing again in another couple months when the farms open up for fall festivities.
+I wasn’t really looking forward to the cost that comes with the county fair and I realized that the activities we’d be doing there, we’d be doing again when the farms open up for fall festivities.
 Even knowing this, I still struggled to cut the fair out of our plans.

 After all, the kids!
 They would feel as though they had missed out!
 They would be so disappointed!
 Then the clouds parted and it dawned on me.
 Would they actually feel this way, or was it all in my head?

 Mind you, middle-aged kids may be aware of the fair being in town and may be disappointed about not going.
 My kids are 2 and 7 years old.
 The fair was wholly my idea.
 I realized I had set expectations that didn’t actually exist.

 Maybe you can think of a comparable circumstance in which you had decided to spend money on a toy or an outing, or on something extra, thinking that it would provide your kids with unmatched happiness.

 Have you ever stopped off for a fancy blended drink?
 Popped for a movie at the full-price theater?
 Hit up a local, yet expensive event?
 Threw an over-the-top birthday party hoping to make your kids feel as fulfilled as they possibly could be?

 I’ve done it an innumerable amount of times (like buying donuts when no one even asked for them!).
 The majority of the time, I have buyer’s remorse knowing the money was spent unnecessarily.

 This time, however, was different.
 This time I thought about how all my kids really wanted was a chance to make memories with me.
 Aren’t there so many frugal ways we could do that?